Duke Ellington: Cotton Club engagement

 In October 1926, Ellington made an agreement with agent-publisher Irving Mills, giving Mills a 45% interest in Ellington's future.
 Mills had an eye for new talent and published compositions by Hoagy Carmichael, Dorothy Fields, and Harold Arlen early in their careers.
 After recording a handful of acoustic sides during 1924–26, Ellington's signing with Mills allowed him to record prolifically.
 However, sometimes he recorded different versions of the same tune.
 Mills regularly took a co-composer credit.
 From the beginning of their relationship, Mills arranged recording sessions on nearly every label, including Brunswick, Victor, Columbia, OKeh, Pathé (and its subsidiary, Perfect), the ARC/Plaza group of labels (Oriole, Domino, Jewel, Banner) and their dime-store labels (Cameo, Lincoln, Romeo), Hit of the Week, and Columbia's cheaper labels (Harmony, Diva, Velvet Tone, Clarion), labels that gave Ellington popular recognition.
-On OKeh, his records were usually issued as The Harlem Footwarmers.
-In contrast, the Brunswicks were usually issued as The Jungle Band.
-Whoopee Makers and the Ten BlackBerries were other pseudonyms.
+On OKeh, his records were usually issued as "The Harlem Footwarmers".
+In contrast, the Brunswicks were usually issued as "The Jungle Band".
+"Whoopee Makers" and "the Ten BlackBerries" were other pseudonyms.

 In September 1927, King Oliver turned down a regular booking for his group as the house band at Harlem's Cotton Club; the offer passed to Ellington after Jimmy McHugh suggested him and Mills arranged an audition.
-Ellington had to increase from a six to 11-piece group to meet the requirements of the Cotton Club's management for the audition, and the engagement finally began on December 4.
+Ellington had to increase from a six- to 11-piece group to meet the requirements of the Cotton Club's management for the audition, and the engagement finally began on December 4.
 With a weekly radio broadcast, the Cotton Club's exclusively white and wealthy clientele poured in nightly to see them.
 At the Cotton Club, Ellington's group performed all the music for the revues, which mixed comedy, dance numbers, vaudeville, burlesque, music, and illicit alcohol.
 The musical numbers were composed by Jimmy McHugh and the lyrics were written by Dorothy Fields (later Harold Arlen and Ted Koehler), with some Ellington originals mixed in.
 (Here, he moved in with a dancer, his second wife Mildred Dixon).
 Weekly radio broadcasts from the club gave Ellington national exposure.
-At the same time, Ellington also recorded Fields-JMcHugh and Fats Waller–Andy Razaf songs.
+At the same time, Ellington also recorded Fields–McHugh and Fats Waller–Andy Razaf songs.

 Adelaide Hall recorded "Creole Love Call" with Ellington in 1927.
 The recording became a worldwide hit.